 You simply alternate your thumb between the uke’s G and C strings, while the index and middle fingers play the remaining E and A strings, and you don’t need to use your ring finger at all – unless you want to!

-I hope you have as much fun playing ukulele as I do, it’s a truly fun and easy instrument to pick up quickly, and can be every bit as challenging as a guitar.
+I hope you have fun as you learn how to play the ukulele, it’s a truly fun and easy instrument to pick up quickly, and can be every bit as challenging as a guitar.
 Happy picking!